-No matter what industry you work in, you will find that there are connections between individuals everywhere you look.
+No matter what industry you work in, you’ll find that there are connections between individuals everywhere you look.
 But that might not be obvious when you first start.

 For example, I heard some senior teachers discussing a job candidate in somewhat negative terms during my student teaching program.
-The following year, I found that I was working with that same candidate at another school entirely — although it took me a little time to connect Ms. X from the not-great job interview with Ms. X who taught down the hall from me.
-When I realized that those two teachers were one-and-the-same, I was really glad I had never mentioned the opinion I’d heard.
+The following year, I found that I was working with that same candidate at another school.
+(Though it took me a little time to connect Ms. X from the not-great job interview with Ms. X who taught down the hall from me.)
+When I realized those two teachers were one-and-the-same, I was really glad I’d never mentioned the opinion I’d heard.

-Similarly, you never know who has worked with whom, or who considers whom a close personal friend.
-Gossip is a given in pretty much any place of employment, but you do not need to take part.
+Similarly, you never know who’s worked with whom, or who considers whom a close personal friend.
+Gossip is a given in pretty much any place of employment, but you don’t need to take part.
 What you think of as a little harmless gossip could possibly land you trouble or earn you an enemy at work.

 The Bottom Line

-Working eight to ten hours a day, five days a week, with people you wouldn’t necessarily choose to hang out with makes for some difficult-to-interpret power dynamics.
-But as long as you remember that you are in the process of proving yourself (because getting hired was certainly not the end of it!), you’ll be in a good position to stand out for your excellent work, and not because of an office faux pas.
+Working eight to ten hours a day, five days a week, with people you wouldn’t necessarily choose to hang out with, makes for some difficult-to-interpret power dynamics.
+But as long as you remember that you’re in the process of proving yourself (because getting hired was certainly not the end of it!), you’ll be in a good position to stand out for your excellent work — and not because of an office faux pas.